-Where a student has an individual healthcare plan, this should clearly define what constitutes an emergency and explain what to do, including ensuring that all relevant staff are aware of emergency symptoms and procedures.
+Where a pupil has an individual healthcare plan, this should clearly define what constitutes an emergency and explain what to do, including ensuring that all relevant staff are aware of emergency symptoms and procedures.

-Other students in the school should know what to do in general terms, such as informing a teacher immediately if they think help is needed.
-If a student needs to be taken to hospital, staff will stay with the student until the parent or carer arrives, or accompany a student taken to hospital by ambulance.
+Other pupils in the school should know what to do in general terms, such as informing a teacher immediately if they think help is needed.
+If a pupil needs to be taken to hospital, staff will stay with the pupil until the parent or carer arrives, or accompany a pupil taken to hospital by ambulance.